CBIIT/idc-model/doc/idc-model-inference.md

 ["Sequences"](https://dicom.nema.org/medical/dicom/current/output/html/part03.html#sect_5.2))
 are themselves composed of a set of certain scalar-valued attributes.

-Any given attribute can be composed into a Module, therefore, as itself, or as a member of a sequence attribute, another Module, or a Macro.
-The resulting source hierarchy of an attribute within a Module can be many levels deep.
-An attribute may also appear in several different Modules or Macros.
+Any given attribute can be composed into a module, therefore, individually or as a member of a sequence attribute, another module, or a macro.
+The resulting source hierarchy of an attribute within a module can be many levels deep.
+An attribute may also appear in several different modules or macros.

 The composition of modules in terms of other modules, macros, and attributes is given in Part 3 of the